 B.A.
 GEOGRAPHY (WITH DISTINCTION), UC BERKELEY, 2010

-I am a Ph.D. candidate researching the politics of climate crisis and labor movements in central California and northeastern Brazil, with a focus on construction and care-workers.
-Theories of social reproduction, racial capitalism, ecological labor, and hegemony are the core of my approach.
+I am a Ph.D. candidate researching the politics of climate crisis and labor movements in California, with a focus on construction and care labor.
 My research is supported by the National Science Foundation Graduate Research Fellowship, a Designated Emphasis in Gender, Women & Sexuality, the Latinx & The Environment Intiative, and the Berkeley Fellowship for Graduate Study.

 For my doctoral work, I study principally with Professors Sharad Chari, Nathan Sayre, Jake Kosek, and Leslie Salzinger.
 My earlier spell at Berkeley was dedicated to training in Gillian Hart's internationalist critical geography, Dick Norgaard's ecological economics, and a turn through Kurt Cuffey's geomorphology.
 Any students considering the department: please feel free to reach out.

-Before starting my doctoral research, I founded and directed the climate change communication non-profit Float Map, worked at Navigant as an energy economics and policy consultant for public agencies and utilities, carried out ethnographic fieldwork on rural movements against wind power in northeastern Brazil, and toured as a working musician in pop and ambient groups.
+Before starting my doctoral research, I founded and directed the climate change communication non-profit Float Map, worked at Navigant as a clean energy economics and policy consultant for public agencies and utilities, carried out ethnographic fieldwork on rural movements against wind power in northeastern Brazil, and toured as a working musician in pop and ambient groups.

 Lecturer, Geography N4 (World Peoples & Cultural Environments), UC Berkeley, Summer 2021

 Mentor, Latinxs & The Environment Initiative, UC Berkeley, 2020 - 2021